Chanticlare

-Chanticlare (often spelled Chanteclair) was a Gold Coast estate in Flower Hill, on Long Island, in New York.
+Chanticlare (often spelled Chanteclair and also known as the Ricks Estate) was a large, Gold Coast-era estate located in the Village of Flower Hill, on the North Shore of Long Island, in New York, United States.

 Description

 Overview

 Chanticlare was constructed in the 1920s for attorney and Union Carbide executive Jesse J. Ricks.
-The mansion, designed in the English Tudor-style by Frederick A. Godley, featured 42-rooms – including a music room/ballroom.
+The mansion, designed in the English Tudor-style by Frederick A. Godley, featured 42 rooms – including a music room/ballroom.

 Failed preservation efforts

 In the 1960s, following the deaths of Jesse Ricks and his wife, their children would sell off the remaining land.
 Originally, the developers of the Chanticlare at Flower Hill subdivision, Edwin and Walter Ketay, wanted to save the mansion, and made attempts to do so.
+A number of the homes built on as part of the development were designed by architect Stanley H. Klein.

 One of the plans for its preservation was for C.W.
 Post University (now LIU Post) to purchase it and use the space as a music school, an accounting school, and/or administrative offices, amongst other proposed uses by the school.
 However, in 1967, C.W.
 Post ultimately chose not to buy the property.

 The Ketays soon after tried getting the Nassau County Cultural Society to occupy the home – although the plan was largely opposed by residents.

 With all preservation efforts failing, preserving the building proved to be too costly, and the estate was ultimately demolished in the late 1960s and replaced with an additional 4 homes as part of an amended plat map and plan for the Chanticlare at Flower Hill subdivision made by Edwin and Walter Ketay.